lorensation/ai-customer-support-agent/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+Apache License - see LICENSE file for details

-## 🙏 Acknowledgments

-- OpenAI for GPT-4 and embeddings
-- Supabase for pgvector hosting
-- Express.js for the API framework

-## 📞 Support

-- 📧 Email: support@yourdomain.com
-- 💬 Discord: [your-discord-link]
-- 📚 Documentation: [your-docs-link]

----

-**Built with ❤️ for better customer support**